Baylor University sexual assault scandal: Sam Ukwuachu

 In 2013, Sam Ukwuachu transferred to Baylor after requesting to be released from Boise State, wanting to be closer to home.
 Citing his depression and erratic behavior, Boise State released Ukwuachu.
 It was widely rumored that he was dismissed due to domestic violence or sexual assault incidents, both of which are denied by Boise State.

 On the night of October 19, 2013, Baylor was celebrating its homecoming victory against Iowa State.
-Ukwuachu, who was ineligible to play the 2013 season because of National Collegiate Athletics Association (NCAA) rules regarding transfer students, was celebrating with the rest of the team nonetheless at the Waco convention center.
+Ukwuachu, who was ineligible to play the 2013 season because of National Collegiate Athletic Association (NCAA) rules regarding transfer students, was celebrating with the rest of the team nonetheless at the Waco convention center.
 Also at the celebration was an 18-year-old "Jane Doe" who was on friendly terms with Ukwuachu.
 Shortly before two in the morning, Ukwuachu texted Doe, who replied by saying that she would call him.
 During her testimony, Doe said that she had called him moments later and agreed to go with him to get something to eat or to go to another party—but after he picked her up that night, he turned the wrong way out of her apartment complex and drove her to his apartment instead.
 Doe described Ukwuachu as extremely agitated, getting angry with his dog and with a friend on the phone, who was in from out of town.
 After she resisted his initial advances, Doe testified, he began to grab her.
 "He was using all of his strength to pull up my dress and do stuff to me", she said.
 "He had me on my stomach on the bed, and he was on top of me."
 Doe testified that he pulled her dress up, pulled her underwear to the side, and forced her legs open with his toes, her head pressed between his bed and his desk, then forced himself inside of her.
 Doe was a virgin at the time.
 Texts between Ukwuachu and Doe from earlier in the week, before the encounter, were also revealed to the jury during trial.
-In those messages, Doe is unambiguous that she is not interested in a physical or romantic relationship with Ukwuachu; he sent her messages like “we have unfinished business", in reference to a previous encounter, which she characterized as Ukwuachu trying to put "moves" on her.
+In those messages, Doe is unambiguous that she is not interested in a physical or romantic relationship with Ukwuachu; he sent her messages like "we have unfinished business", in reference to a previous encounter, which she characterized as Ukwuachu trying to put "moves" on her.
 She replied "I don't think we need finish any business" and "let's just chill."
-The night at his apartment, she testified, “I was screaming stop and no.” According to her testimony, after he finished, he told her "This isn't rape", asked her if she was going to call the police, and left her to find a ride.
+The night at his apartment, she testified, "I was screaming stop and no." According to her testimony, after he finished, he told her "This isn't rape", asked her if she was going to call the police, and left her to find a ride.
 Two of Doe's friends arrived in the middle of the night to pick her up, at which point she told them that Ukwuachu had raped her.
 The next day, Doe went to the hospital and was subject to a sexual assault nurse examination, which found vaginal injuries including redness, bleeding, and friction injuries.